Marlborough fault system: Development

-The Marlborough Fault System formed at about 5 Ma, during the early Pliocene, in response to a change in plate motions.
-The new plate vector was significantly oblique to the Alpine Fault, causing an increased amount of convergence.
-The set of strike-slip faults formed to accommodate this change by taking up most of the strike-slip component.
+An ancestral fault system formed between 25 and 8 million years ago with the full development of the Hikurangi subduction margin which was associated with marked vertical axis rotations.
+There was progressive development of the modern Marlborough fault system after this from the north towards the south during the early Pliocene, with the Hope Fault complex forming no more than 2 million years ago and current formation to the south of the Hope Fault of a new fault complex, in response to a change in plate motions.
+This new zone in Canterbury has been termed the Porters Pass–Amberley Fault Zone.
+The new plate vector is significantly oblique to the Alpine Fault, causing an increased amount of convergence.
+A set of strike-slip faults formed to accommodate this change by taking up most of the strike-slip component.

 Faults

-There are four main fault strands, although many other smaller faults, of either strike-slip or thrust type are known.
+There are four main fault strands, being the Hope, Clarence, Awatere and Wairau faults, although many other smaller faults, of either strike-slip or thrust type are known.